 Given the current state of our world with the ever-present divisiveness due to things like politics and policies, Covid, the lack of accessibility to mental health resources, and the ongoing conflict between Russia and the Ukraine, An Intervention is the perfect conduit to viewing these important issues through the lens of art.

-This play contains, addresses, and references sensitive subject matters such as substance abuse, suicide, and war.
+This play contains, addresses, and references sensitive subject matters such as substance abuse, suicide, gun violence and war.